Use case

 How do legal teams usually start with InsertChat?

-They usually start with one bounded workflow where the communication load is repetitive, the handoff logic is clear, and the team already has the sources needed to ground the agent.
+They usually start with one bounded workflow where the communication load is repetitive, the handoff logic is clear, and the team already has the sources needed to ground the assistant.
 That keeps the rollout measurable from the beginning.
 Once the first deployment is stable, the same pattern can expand into more channels and more requests without forcing the team to start over.

 What systems should legal teams connect first?

 They should usually connect Clio and PracticePanther first, along with the knowledge sources that explain how the workflow is supposed to behave.
-That gives the agent the context it needs to answer confidently and move the next approved step forward.
+That gives the assistant the context it needs to answer confidently and move the next approved step forward.
 Connecting the right systems early matters more than adding every possible integration on day one.

-An AI agent becomes useful in legal when it does more than answer generic questions.
+An AI assistant becomes useful in legal when it does more than answer generic questions.
 It needs to support client intake automation, collect the information the workflow actually needs, and hand work off cleanly when a human should take over.
 That is the difference between a novelty demo and a deployment that removes work from the team every day.

 When should a human step in for legal workflows?